denoland/deno/std/types/README.md

 # std/types

-Contains types for popular external packages that are compatible with Deno.
+Contains type definitions for popular external packages that are compatible with Deno.

 Because Deno only resolves fully qualified file names, type definitions that import other type definitions might not work with Deno.
 Also, when some type